csommerl/js120/lesson3/lesson3_notes.md

 ## [3.9 Practice Problems - Constructors and Prototypes](https://launchschool.com/lessons/e3c64e3f/assignments/ee0fee9d)

-When a function prototype is reassigned to a new object (i.e., when the constructor's `prototype` property is reassigned to a different object:
+When a function prototype is reassigned to a new object (i.e., when the constructor's `prototype` property is reassigned to a different object):

 - Any instances of that constructor created prior to the reassignment will still have as their prototype the original function prototype object.
 - Any instances created after that reassignment will have as their prototype the new function prototype.